Russel Arnold: International career

 In an ODI match against Zimbabwe in 1999, Arnold along with Sajeewa de Silva set the record for the highest 10th wicket stand for Sri Lanka in ODI history (51).
 During the final of the 2000–01 Sharjah Champions Trophy against India in 2000 at Sharjah, Arnold helped Sanath Jayasuriya to post his highest individual score of 189.
 Sanath and Arnold had a good partnership until Sanath stumped after a brilliant 189.
 Russel provided good support scoring unbeaten 52 off 62 balls in the match.
 Sri Lanka eventually won the final by a big margin of 245 runs.
 He was part of the Sri Lankan team captained by Sanath Jayasuriya which won the 2002 ICC Champions Trophy jointly with India.

-Arnold's failure in the 2003 Cricket World Cup saw him sidelined for many months as selectors opted to groom the youngsters into the side.
-However, he fought his way back into the side with a string of good scores in domestic cricket for his club, Nondescripts.
-A calm and cool player in a crisis situation, Arnold has dragged Sri Lanka out of many sticky situations.
-He is highly valued for his gritty qualities and is considered an unselfish team man.
-He is considered an ideal No. 6; he is a Methodist Christian of Tamil descent.
+The failure at the 2003 Cricket World Cup saw him sidelined for many months as selectors opted to groom the youngsters into the team.
+However, he fought his way back into the team with a string of scores in domestic cricket for his club, Nondescripts.
+He is known to work well under pressure and has dragged Sri Lanka out of many sticky situations.
+He is known for his gritty qualities and teamwork ability.
+He is a No. 6; he is a Methodist Christian of Tamil descent.

 Arnold has been nicknamed "Rusty" by Roshan Mahanama and Pramodya Wickramasinghe, due to it being a very common nickname for the name Russel, and for his batting style as tough and durable, though not really pretty.
 His late cut shot is admired by many critics at that time where he used the shot so often to spin bowling.